zappvik/ta-admin-portal/README.md

 - Theme preferences (Light/Dark mode)
 - Password change functionality
-- Feature request button (opens Microsoft Teams chat)
+- Feedback button that opens a Microsoft Teams chat with the developer
 - Reference guide with essential tips and CSV format information

 ## Performance Optimizations